cedrickchee/capsule-net-pytorch/README.md

 - [x] Implement recontruction loss.
 - [x] Check algorithm for correctness.
 - [x] Update results from TensorBoard after making improvements and bug fixes.
-- [ ] Publish updated pre-trained model weights.
+- [x] Publish updated pre-trained model weights.
 - [x] Log the original and reconstructed images using TensorBoard.
+- [ ] Update results with reconstructed image and original image.
+- [ ] Resume training by loading model checkpoint.

 *WIP is an acronym for Work-In-Progress*